d3/d3-hierarchy/README.md

 }
 ```

-The id accessor is invoked for each element in the input data passed to the [generator](#_hierarchy).
+The id accessor is invoked for each element in the input data passed to the [generator](#_hierarchy), being passed the current datum (*d*) and the current index (*i*).
 The returned string is then used to identify the node’s relationships in conjunction with the [parent id](#hierarchy_parentId).
 For leaf nodes, the id may be undefined; otherwise, the id must be unique.
 (Null and the empty string are equivalent to undefined.)

 <a name="hierarchy_parentId" href="#hierarchy_parentId">#</a> <i>hierarchy</i>.<b>parentId</b>([<i>parentId</i>])